pi-top/pi-topd/README.md

 #### Directory: `assets`
 ##### hifiberry-alsactl.restore
 This file exposes a soundcard device configuration to the operating system, enabling volume control.
-It is used by `pt-device-manager` when it detects that I2S has been enabled via the daemon for the first time, whereby it reboots to enable.
+It is used by `pi-topd` when it detects that I2S has been enabled via the daemon for the first time, whereby it reboots to enable.
 This operation is only required once, so a 'breadcrumb' file is created to indicate that this has been completed.
 This is **only** used in conjunction with pi-topHUB v1, as I2S is handled automatically on pi-topHUB v2.
 **NOTE: this will only work if the default audio driver is disabled (this is handled automatically with 'pt-i2s'**

 #### Directory: `poweroff`